 This course will describe how shifting-left and selecting better components for your applications before they are tightly integrated into the application codebase, will drastically reduce friction and process costs further down the release cycle.

 We will review how to analyze component risks within your Integrated Development Environment (IDE) including – security, license, and compliance with established organizational policies which will help you remediate quickly and effectively.

 For this course, we’ve demonstrated using the Eclipse IDE.
-Though, it’s important to note that Nexus IQ also integrates with IntelliJ and Visual Studio plugins.
+Though, it’s important to note that Sonatype Lifecycle also integrates with IntelliJ and Visual Studio plugins.

 By the end of this course, you will be able to: